-- Redundancy Retention Policy Section provides example of using the MANAGE and DELETE subcommands when a 3 backup redundancy retention policy is in effect. - Recovery Window Retention Policy Section provides example of using the MANAGE and DELETE subcommands when a 1-day recovery window retention policy is in effect.
+- Using a Redundancy Retention Policy provides an example of using the MANAGE and DELETE subcommands when a 3 backup redundancy retention policy is in effect. - Using a Recovery Window Retention Policy provides an example of using the MANAGE and DELETE subcommands when a 1-day recovery window retention policy is in effect.